-The League's Faculty Voices Project is engaging community college faculty, both full- and part-time, in the national conversation about student success and completion to (a) identify issues, challenges, and concerns faculty have about the national focus on student completion; and (b) identify ways faculty—individually and in college-wide efforts—currently support student success, retention, and completion.
-The four-year project is funded by a grant from the Bill & Melinda Gates Foundation.
+The League's Faculty Voices Project engaged community college faculty, both full- and part-time, in the national conversation about student success and completion to (a) identify issues, challenges, and concerns faculty have about the national focus on student completion; and (b) identify ways faculty—individually and in college-wide efforts—support student success, retention, and completion.
+The four-year project (2014-2017) was funded by a grant from the Bill & Melinda Gates Foundation.

 Moderator Training Videos